when pigs fly

 Origin and History

 The idiom “when pigs fly” has a rich history that spans centuries, with roots in early literature and proverbs.
 Its enduring popularity can be attributed to its vivid imagery and universal appeal, transcending cultural and linguistic boundaries.
-While the exact origin remains elusive, the idiom’s message of impossibility continues to resonate in everyday language and popular culture.
+Its origins are often linked to a centuries-old Scottish proverb, “If a pig had wings, it could fly,” suggesting the improbability of certain events.
 There are several theories and historical references that offer insight into its origins.

 Early Recorded Instances

-The earliest recorded instance of a similar phrase dates back to the early 17th century.
-In 1616, English lexicographer John Withals included the expression “pigs fly in the ayre with their tayles forward” in his Latin-English dictionary, indicating the notion of impossibility.
+Again, a similar phrase appeared in the early 17th century.
+In 1616, English lexicographer John Withals included the expression “pigs fly in the ayre with their tayles forward” in his Latin-English dictionary titled A Shorte Dictionarie for Yonge Begynners, indicating the notion of impossibility.
 Another early reference appears in the Scottish proverb “and Pigs May Fly Away with the Tod,” found in a 1639 compilation.
 This phrase was used to describe something highly unlikely to occur.

 Literary Appearances